Internal combustion engine cooling: Transition from air cooling

 The change of air cooling to liquid cooling occurred at the start of World War II when the US military needed reliable vehicles.
 The subject of boiling engines was addressed, researched, and a solution found.
 Previous radiators and engine blocks were properly designed and survived durability tests, but used water pumps with a leaky graphite-lubricated "rope" seal (gland) on the pump shaft.
 The seal was inherited from steam engines, where water loss is accepted, since steam engines already expend large volumes of water.
 Because the pump seal leaked mainly when the pump was running and the engine was hot, the water loss evaporated inconspicuously, leaving at best a small rusty trace when the engine stopped and cooled, thereby not revealing significant water loss.
 Automobile radiators (or heat exchangers) have an outlet that feeds cooled water to the engine and the engine has an outlet that feeds heated water to the top of the radiator.
 Water circulation is aided by a rotary pump that has only a slight effect, having to work over such a wide range of speeds that its impeller has only a minimal effect as a pump.
-While running, the leaking pump seal drained cooling water to a level where the pump could no longer return water to the top of the radiator, so water circulation ceased and water in the engine boiled.
+While running the leaking pump seal drained cooling water to a level where the pump could no longer return water to the top of the radiator, so water circulation ceased and water in the engine boiled.
 However, since water loss led to overheat and further water loss from boil-over, the original water loss was hidden.

 After isolating the pump problem, cars and trucks built for the war effort (no civilian cars were built during that time) were equipped with carbon-seal water pumps that did not leak and caused no more geysers.
-Meanwhile, air cooling advanced in memory of boiling engines... even though boil-over was no longer a common problem.
+Meanwhile, air cooling advanced in memory of boiling engines even though boil-over was no longer a common problem.
 Air-cooled engines became popular throughout Europe.
-After the war, Volkswagen advertised in the USA as not boiling over, even though new water-cooled cars no longer boiled over, but these cars sold well.
-But as air quality awareness rose in the 1960s, and laws governing exhaust emissions were passed, unleaded gas replaced leaded gas and leaner fuel mixtures became the norm.
+After the war, Volkswagen advertised in the US as not boiling over, even though new water-cooled cars no longer boiled over, but the cars sold well.
+But as air quality awareness rose in the 1960s and laws governing exhaust emissions were passed, unleaded gas replaced leaded gas and leaner fuel mixtures became the norm.
 Subaru chose liquid-cooling for their EA series (flat) engine when it was introduced in 1966.